donhenton/maven-gulp-sandbox/Readme.md

-The package phase calls a gulp file which prepares front end assets (e.g. sass, minification) and moves them into the appropriate location of the exploded war components to eventually be packaged into the war.
+The package phase calls a gulp file which prepares front end assets (e.g. sass, minification) and moves them into the appropriate location of the exploded war components folder (under the target directory) to eventually be packaged into the war.